natgo/wt-wiki-scraper/wikitext-transpiled/ground/Ph%C3%B2ng%20kh%C3%B4ng%20T-34.md

 * Suspension wheels are 20 mm thick
 * Tracks are 20 mm thick

 The armour of Phòng không T-34 turret is an easy target to penetrate with it consisting of only 15 mm all-around armour it makes it easy to disable with most type of shells that it might face and machine guns are a danger for it too with the 12.7 mm calibre able to penetrate that thin armour even smaller machine guns can disable the turret.
 Mainly because the front of the turret got gaps for the gunner and commander where the bullets can easily find its way in and damage the crew.
-With is being an open-top SPAA makes it as many other open SPAA making it a tasty snack for aircraft machineguns and cannons.
-One of the drawbacks with the Phòng không T-34 is that 80% of its crew sits in the turret, 2 of them looking up from the turret making them extremely vulnerable to machinegun fire.
+With is being an open-top SPAA makes it as many other open SPAA making it a tasty snack for aircraft machine guns and cannons.
+One of the drawbacks with the Phòng không T-34 is that 80% of its crew sits in the turret, 2 of them looking up from the turret making them extremely vulnerable to machine gun fire.

 The hull is better armoured like a T-34-85 and its strongest armour is the front hull armour, It's missing the hull-mounted machine gun that there is on the T-34-85 making it have an exposed hole on the front left hull when facing it, it's a trap shot location so it would be best to try angle the tank to remove the open machine gun port for easy access for enemy Shells.